jaggernaut007/career-intelligence-assistant/README.md

 - **Better evaluations**: Integrate more comprehensive evaluation metrics and benchmarking tools to continuously assess and improve the AI models' performance as opposed to just LLM as judge.
 - **Better Tracing and Observability**: Implement LLM tracing and enhanced logging for better monitoring and debugging.
 - **Dexterity in LlamaIndex Workflow** : Explore more complex multi-agent workflows and dynamic task allocation based on real-time performance metrics.
-- **Prompt Optimization**: Continuously refine and optimize prompts for better accuracy and relevance in AI responses based on traces and evaluaitons.
+- **Prompt Optimization**: Continuously refine and optimize prompts for better accuracy and relevance in AI responses based on traces and evaluations.
 - **Better Resume Parsing**: Integrate more advanced NLP techniques for improved extraction of skills and experiences from resumes.
 - **Knowledge Graph Enhancements**: More complex and in-depth knowledge graph relationships to capture nuanced skill interdependencies.
 - **Enhanced User Interface**: Improve the frontend design for a more intuitive and engaging user experience.